 Since the opening of the Hokuriku Shinkansen high-speed railway between Tokyo and Kanazawa in 2015, the Hokuriku region has become increasingly popular throughout Japan.
 We hope to work together with the local residents and develop the COREZO HOKURIKU portal site into an "information platform of Hokuriku," thereby sustainably revitalizing the region.
-We will also work to enhance COREZO's various content and achieve overall growth as a company sustainably revitalizing the region.
-We will also work to enhance COREZO's various content and ac growth as a company.
+We will also work to enhance COREZO's various content and achieve overall growth as a company.